Graduate School Handbook Part 14 - Final assessment

 PGR14.9.8 The resubmission deadline is calculated from the date of notification of the outcome of the viva examination by the Research Degrees Award Board.
-RDAB may recommend that some further supervision may be beneficial and where the candidate chooses to take up this recommendation they will be required to pay the appropriate pro-rata fee as advised by the Graduate School.
+RDAB may recommend that some further supervision may be beneficial and, where the candidate chooses to take up this recommendation, they will be required to pay the appropriate pro-rata fee as advised by the Graduate School.

 PGR14.9.9 Revision of the material should be made in accordance with the specific requirements of the examiners.
 The Director of Studies/supervisory must provide comments on the revised material (see PGR14.9.4R) but the candidate remains ultimately responsible for deciding the manner in which to improve the material and when the material is resubmitted within the maximum time stipulated.
-Candidate may choose to submit before the maximum time allowed.
+Candidates may choose to submit before the maximum time allowed.

 The resubmission viva